microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 *   Dereference Method - The Get() method represents the struct lvalue reference of the pointer to which it is applied.
 The selection . operator can be applied to the Get() to further select a member from the referenced struct.
+    The reference returned by the Get() method is supported in all APIs that take reference, `inout` or `out` parameters, and can be converted to an rvalue following standard conversion rules.
 *   Two new cast operators are introduced. vk::static_pointer_cast<T, A> allows casting any vk::BufferPointer<SrcType, SrcAlign> to vk::BufferPointer<DstType, DstAlign> only if SrcType is a type derived from